jyates/fineo-readerator/fineo-reparser/src/main/codegen/README.md

   * ShowFiles
   * RefreshMetadata

-And we don't includen command/key words:
+And we don't include command/key words:

   * USE
   * FILES